JBrownMBA/object-cut/README.md

 ### What it does

 It takes a picture and a set of labels that are uploaded by the user, then we send that information to our API which then it runs a **Mask-RCNN** pytorch model to extract the masks of each class.
-Then using that information we are able to extract those pixels and return it without background.
+Then using that information we are able to create a mask that includes all the desired classes to extract those pixels and return it without background.

 ### How we built it

-TODO
+**FICAR FRONTED I API**

-This tool works using a **Mask-RCNN** model trained with the **COCO dataset**, an extension of Faster-RCNN which adds the masks of each class that has been detected.
+To deal with image stuff like resizes or deleting the background we use **Pillow** python's library, then as a main core of the application we use **torchvision** and its **Mask-RCNN** model trained with the **COCO dataset**, an extension of Faster-RCNN which adds the masks of each class that has been detected.

 <p align="center">
   <img alt="Mask-RCNN" src="https://cdn-images-1.medium.com/max/800/1*6MHxZVujW2W5khpQKCCDUw.png" width="80%"
 </p>

 The model has two main stages.
 Firstly, using a **Region Proposal Network** (RPN) it generates several region proposals where there might be an object.
 Then, secondly, it predicts the class of the object, refines the bounding box and generates the mask in pixel level based on the first stage proposal.
+Using this outputted mask then we can create the image desired by the user.

 ### Challenges we ran into